Communication Studies (journal)

 Communication Studies is a peer-reviewed academic journal that covers communication processes, specifically communication theory and research.
 It was established in 1949 as the Central States Speech Journal, obtaining its current title in 1989.
-The editor-in-chief is Yuping Mao (California State University, Long Beach).
+The editor-in-chief is Sandra Falkner (Bowling Green State University).
 It is published in 6 issues a year by Routledge and is an official journal of the Central States Communication Association.
 The journal issues open science badges on articles meeting the criteria of the Center for Open Science.

-According to data published in Scientometrics Communication Studies was rated as the fifth-most central journal to the field of human communication.
+According to data published in Scientometrics, Communication Studies was rated as the fifth-most central journal to the field of human communication.

 Abstracting and indexing

 The journal is abstracted and indexed in EBSCO databases, Emerging Sources Citation Index, ProQuest databases, and Scopus.

 Editors

 The following persons are or have been editor-in-chief of the journal: